TN College/Underserved Community Partnership Program

 Listed below are a few successful projects completed in Tennessee under EPA’s College/Underserved Community Partnership Program:

 The city of Pegram, TN sent a request to the Civil Engineering Department at Lipscomb University for the provision of engineering services to assist with flooding issues at the 500 block of Highway 70, Pegram TN.
 Flooding at this location occurs multiple times a year, typically incurring property damage.
 Because the flood area is commercial, business is disrupted and often drives business owners away.
 It is also reported that the flooding will overtop Highway 70 in a large storm, creating safety issues.
 The scope of this project was to provide analysis, and design for the purpose of proving that the existing conditions cause the culverts under HWY 70 to fail per TDOT standards, and to provide design development drawings to aid in future design and construction of a flood control plan.
 View the program report Here.

 TSU and City of Pleasant View

 The city of Pleasant View, TN wanted a preliminary land use assessment conducted for their city.
 Pleasant View represents the conditions and circumstances that raise the question and concern of how will the community representatives respond to an increasing demand for a more metropolitan character and the balance of the traditional.
 TSU performed a land use assessment of Pleasant View and made recommendations for future land use and community strategies.
 View the program report Here.

-To see if your community, Higher Education Institution, or organization can participate in TN CUPP, please review the appropriate qualifications section below.
-You may also reach Brook Powell at email@example.com to sign up for participation and/or if you have any additional questions.
+To see if your community, Higher Education Institution, or organization can participate in TN CUPP, please review the appropriate qualifications section below that also details how to submit a letter of interest to participate.
+You may also email firstname.lastname@example.org if you have any additional questions.